US flag seen shredded by Hurricane Florence being auctioned for Red Cross

 The flag is now being auctioned off on eBay to benefit the American Red Cross.

-"A bit tattered and torn but like all who claim America to be home and are proud to do so, it still stands proud!
+"A bit tattered and torn, but like all who claim America to be home and are proud to do so, it still stands proud!
 Consider bidding on it to show your pride in America," the posting reads.
 "100% of the proceeds from this auction will be used to benefit the victims of Hurricane Florence through the American Red Cross's special funding designation."

 Fox News' Robert Gearty contributed to this report.